p2k3m/ResumeForge/README.md

 ResumeForge is intentionally cyclical for regular users: upload a résumé, evaluate against the target job, accept or reject suggested edits, and immediately run the analysis again.
 Each evaluation pass uses the candidate's latest choices, so the updated ATS dashboard, probability of selection, and narrative insights always reflect their current draft.
 Because the candidate controls when to accept edits or trigger another analysis run, the improvement loop stays user-directed rather than automatic, making it easy to experiment with targeted changes before finalising downloads.

 ## Environment configuration
 ResumeForge now relies exclusively on environment variables for sensitive and deployment-specific configuration.
 The Express server validates the presence of required values at startup and fails fast if any are missing, ensuring secrets are not shipped inline with the source code.
+During local development the server automatically loads variables from a `.env` file (when present) so personal credentials remain outside version control.
 For local development you can alternatively provide a `runtime-config.json`/`runtime-config.json5` file (or set `RUNTIME_CONFIG_PATH` to point at one) in the project root or inside the `config/` directory.
 The loader understands JSON5, so comments and trailing commas are allowed.
 An example file lives at `config/runtime-config.example.json5`—copy it to `config/runtime-config.json5`, fill in the secrets, and the server will load them automatically.

 ### Troubleshooting configuration errors